 RHEL 7.x, 8.x

 Live browse operations using Linux MediaAgents are supported only for the NTFS file system.
+The operations are not supported for IntelliSnap.

 You cannot restore files with advanced encryption attributes using a Linux MediaAgent.
 For live browse of IntelliSnap backups, you must use a Windows MediaAgent to browse.
 The ACL of NTFS files is preserved during cross-platform restore operations only if the destination client is installed with Windows.